 Computer Engineering and Computer Science

 Students attaining the Bachelor of Science degree in Computer Engineering and Computer Science would possess the scientific and engineering skills and knowledge that would enable them to design and implement computer systems that effectively and efficiently integrate developing hardware and software technologies.
-This degree is administered jointly by the departments of Computer Science and Electrical Engineering.
+This degree is administered jointly by the departments of Computer Science and Electrical and Computer Engineering.

 General admission requirements for the undergraduate program are the same as those of the university and the USC Viterbi School of Engineering and include 3 to 5 units of mathematics and one unit of science (biology, chemistry or physics) together with satisfactory scores on the Scholastic Aptitude Test and Achievement Tests.